Thetechguy44/hasob-test/README.md

    php artisan key:generate
    ```

-5. Run database migrations: From inside dmo-savings-bond-portal, migrate to setup your tables in the database.
+5. Run database migrations: Migrate to setup your tables in the database, from inside dmo-savings-bond-portal.
    ```
    php artisan migrate
    ```